7th International Marianne Brandt Award 2019

 Glass is one of the most indispensable materials in our lives today.
 Every day, we see the world through glass: many façades are of glass, all windows, most electronic screens, fiber optic cables transmitting information, eye spectacles and vehicle windscreens.
 The lenses of microscopes and cameras are among our most important allies in technically supported perceptions of our environment that allow insights into otherwise closed dimensions.

-The 7th International Marianne Brandt Contest also asks whether glass today can be linked to auspicious visions charged with utopian resonances, and what functional and metaphorical significances today’s designers, photographers and artists associate with this material.
+The 7th International Marianne Brandt Award also asks whether glass today can be linked to auspicious visions charged with utopian resonances, and what functional and metaphorical significances today’s designers, photographers and artists associate with this material.

 Submissions can be uploaded in PDF format (max.
 5 MB/max.
 5 pages) to this platform: